TaoMonLae/schoolLMS/README.md

 # Refugee SchoolOS
+Built by Tao Mon Lae

 A multi-tenant Learning Management System built for refugee learning centres.
 Each school gets its own isolated data environment, accessible via subdomain (`school.refugeeschoolos.com`) or a custom domain.

 ---